IQGeo/utils-devrel-samples/Documents/NMT/Customer Connection - JavaScript/Customer_Connection_JavaScript_Overview.md

 ## How to use the tool

-This tool is available in the "DevRel Samples App - NMT" application inside the "Samples Menu" option, clicking on it will open the Palette Menu to the right side of the map
+This tool is available in the `main.nmt_samples.js` application configuration file inside the "Samples Menu" option, clicking on it will open the Palette Menu to the right side of the map

 ![Samples Menu option location](./Customer_Connection_JavaScript_Overview_1.png)